 Working while pregnant can be a challenge.
 Learn practical tips to keep up at work, be productive and feel less overwhelmed even when you’re pregnant.

-Brown eyes, dark hair… you’re picturing how your son will look once you finally get to meet him.
-Later, you’ll read those reviews on strollers you’ve been meaning to research.
-Which reminds you to pick out a few color options for the nursery.
+Black eyes, dark hair… I was picturing how my son would look once I finally got to meet him.
+Later in the day, I read reviews on strollers I’d been meaning to research.
+Which reminded me to pick out a few more onesies at the baby store.

-Sounds fun, except… you’re at work.
-The file on the computer I was supposed to be working on was still glaring at you.
-Instead of pie charts, you’re looking at gender prediction charts and reading which fish is safe to eat.
+Sounds fun, except… I was at work.
+The file on the computer I was supposed to be working on was still glaring at me.
+Instead of fonts and layouts, I was looking at gender prediction charts and researching which fish is safe to eat.

-Even if you love your job, pregnancy is on your mind.
-You can’t focus.
-You feel your productivity sliding.
-And it doesn’t help you’re uncomfortable from the general fatigue of being pregnant.
+Because even if you love your job, pregnancy is on our minds.
+We can’t focus.
+We feel our productivity sliding, and it doesn’t help we’re uncomfortable from the general fatigue of being pregnant.

 You know you need to get a grip, but how can you keep up at work when you’re always distracted?

 How to keep up with working while pregnant

 With so many distractions these days, staying focused is getting harder than ever.
-Social media, email, coworkers dropping by… even the regular worker struggles with concentration.
+Social media, email, coworkers dropping by… even a non-pregnant employee struggles with concentration.
 Add to that a pregnancy that takes your attention away, and it can be hard to keep up at work.

 What are a few ways you can bring focus into your work, even if you’re pregnant?

 1. Schedule your day, including downtime

 Downtime and social media aren’t the evils of the world.
-I’m not proposing you stay away completely from them.
+I’m not proposing we stay away completely from them.
 They have their place in our lives, but only when we define boundaries around them.